MicheleBertoli/react-automata/README.md

 The `withStatechart` higher-order component takes a statechart definition (see [xstate](https://github.com/davidkpiano/xstate)), some optional [options](#options) and a component.
 It returns a new component with special [props](#props), [action functions](#action-functions) and [lifecycle methods](#lifecycle-methods).

-> This package works with regular and nested state machines - parallel state machines are not supported yet.

 ### Options

 | Option | Type | Description |